 What up, Smart Rapper Gang?
-Today, we are going to talk about the twelve mistakes I made in my first year as a rapper.
+Today, we are going to talk about the twelve mistakes new rappers make, as well as mistakes I made in my first year as a rapper.
 Now don’t forget, the first mixtape I released; I got 50,000 downloads on DatPiff.
 I blew up.
 Five million views on a video.
 So I did my thing.

 In that process of blowing up (almost too extremely quick because it was my first project, so it was basically a curse), I learned a lot.
 I’m going to share those things with you so you can utilize them, not make those same mistakes, and know what to do better.